Skip to content

 Sustainability

 The Jigme Singye Wangchuck School of Law Library was conceived as a demonstration project that would prove the benefits of high performance design to the Bhutanese people and aid in their adoption of efficient design and construction techniques.
-Working with local architects and builders, the design team merged traditional Bhutanese architectural forms with available technologies, materials, and skills to create a library that supports learning with superior air quality and comfort while saving energy.
+Working with local architects and builders, the design team blended traditional Bhutanese architecture with local materials and technologies to create an energy-efficient, comfortable library that supports learning and ensures superior air quality.

 Click here to learn more about sustainable design at the Jigme Singye Wangchuck School of Law Library